COMMENT conventions

 COMMENT ON TABLE orders IS 'Customer orders.
 One row per placed order.

-@ai: For revenue figures, prefer the view vw_orders_paid. @ai: Rows where deleted_at is not null are soft-deleted; exclude them.';@ai is the one tag that is both kept in the displayed body and
+@ai: For revenue figures, prefer the view vw_orders_paid. @ai: Rows where deleted_at is not null are soft-deleted; exclude them.';Like @policy, @ai is both kept in the displayed body and

 sensible sentence to a human as well, so removing it would lose